deepaksood619/deepaksood619.github.io/docs/book-summaries/the-path-between-us.md

 The key message here is: Nines love to chill.

-These easygoing souls are known asPeacemakers, and they really, really don't want to fight with you.
+These easygoing souls are known as Peacemakers, and they really, really don't want to fight with you.

 For starters, the Nine doesn't have enough energy to fight -- in fact, he's the least energetic personality type.
 He's also too easygoing to cause a fuss.
 His mission is to live a tranquil life, and he tries to steer clear of anything that might disturb his serenity.
 If you spend time with a Nine, you'll probably find him undemanding and nonjudgmental.